pombase/website/src/docs/news.PomBase/2025-08-11-gocam-tools.md

 [![Summary Map](assets/newsfeed/gocam-summary-map-trim.png){ .screenshot loading="lazy" width=100% }](assets/newsfeed/gocam-summary-map.png)

-The **Summary Map** provides a high-level, visual overview of how individual GO-CAM models are causally connected—without displaying their internal structure.
+The **Summary Map** provides a high-level, visual overview of how individual GO-CAM pathways are causally connected—without displaying their internal structure.
 This allows you to quickly see relationships between pathways at a glance: